walkthetalk/zircon/docs/syscalls/job_set_policy.md

 <!-- Updated by update-docs-from-abigen, do not edit. -->

-job_set_policy - Set job security and resource policies.
+Set job security and resource policies.

 ## SYNOPSIS